- Bachelor of Music, University of Missouri/Kansas City

 - Master of Music, University of South Florida

-Baritone Scott Wheatley, a native of Kansas, holds degrees from the University of Missouri/Kansas City Conservatory of Music and the University of South Florida.
-He has performed with the Kansas City Lyric Opera, New York City Opera, Whitewater Opera, Bronx Opera, Sarasota Opera, Opera Northeast, Connecticut Grand Opera, and the Ashlawn Summer Festival companies in a variety of opera roles including Sharpless in Madama Butterfly, Count Almaviva in Le Nozze di Figaro, Marcello in La Boheme, Enrico in Lucia di Lammermoor, Gerard in Andrea Chenier and Germont in La Traviata.
+He performed with the Kansas City Lyric Opera, New York City Opera, Whitewater Opera, Bronx Opera, Sarasota Opera, Opera Northeast, Connecticut Grand Opera, and the Ashlawn Summer Festivals.
+In these companies, he performed a variety of roles including Sharpless in Madama Butterfly, Count Almaviva in Le Nozze di Figaro, Marcello in La Boheme, Enrico in Lucia di Lammermoor, Gerard in Andrea Chenier, and Germont in La Traviata.

-Scott is equally at home on the concert stage, having performed the Requiems of both Fauré and Duruflé, Ravel’s Don Quichotte et Dulcinée, Vaughan Williams’ Five Mystical Songs, Haydn’s Paukenmesse and Creation and Handel’s Messiah.
-Scott made his solo Lincoln Center debut at the Mostly Mozart Festival in Mozart’s Vesperae Solennes de Confessore under the baton of Ivan Fisher.
-In addition, he was a soloist in a Lincoln Center concert production of Gluck’s Alceste starring Deborah Voigt and Vinson Cole.
-Career highlights include Bluebeard in a new translation of Bartok’s Bluebeard’s Castle with the Bartok Foundation in Tampa, and world premiere performances of the role of Recruit in Thea Musgrave’s a cappella opera Voices of Power and Protest with the Virtuoso Singers of New York at both the Society of Ethical Culture and the United Nations.
-He has appeared as a soloist with the Israel Philharmonic in concerts throughout Israel and at the Salzburg Festival under the baton of Zubin Mehta, the Collegiate Chorale in Verbier, Switzerland and the Bard Festival.
+Scott’s love of music has helped him to also find a home on the concert stage, where he has performed the Requiems of both Fauré and Duruflé, Ravel’s Don Quichotte et Dulcinée, Vaughan Williams’ Five Mystical Songs, Haydn’s Paukenmesse and Creation and Handel’s Messiah.
+He made his solo Lincoln Center debut at the Mostly Mozart Festival in Mozart’s Vesperae Solennes de Confessore under the baton of Ivan Fisher.
+He was invited back as a soloist at the Lincoln Center in a concert production of Gluck’s Alceste starring Deborah Voight and Vinson Cole.
+Other career concert highlights include Bluebeard in a new translation of Bartok’s Bluebeard’s Castle with the Bartok Foundation in Tampa, as well as world premiere performances of the role of Recruit in Thea Musgrave’s a cappella opera Voices of Power and Protest with the Virtuoso Singers of New York at both the Society of Ethical Culture and the United Nations.
+Scott has appeared as a soloist with the Israel Philharmonic in concerts throughout Israel and at the Salzburg Festival under the baton of Zubin Mehta, as well as with the Collegiate Chorale in Verbier, Switzerland and the Bard Festival in New York.